maltekrupa/global_cluster/README.md

 mix phx.server
 ```

-If you need multiple nodes, start each of them in a terminal:
+If you need multiple nodes, start each of them in a terminal with a different
+port using the `PORT` environment variable (`4000` by default):

 ```
 iex --name a@127.0.0.1 -S mix phx.server
 ```

 ```
-iex --name b@127.0.0.1 -S mix
+PORT=4001 iex --name b@127.0.0.1 -S mix phx.server
 ```

 Afterwards libcluster should take care of forming a cluster and mnesiac should